ker0olos/fable/README.md

-Currently, it's only possible through editing JSON files, we recommend that you check [fable-community/example](https://github.com/fable-community/example), it has a great quick start guide.
+Currently, it's only possible through editing JSON files, we recommend that you check [fable-community/example](https://github.com/fable-community/example), it has a great quick-start guide.

 > Can I use prefixes like `$`